Welcome to the Applied Developmental Psychology Website!

 GMU offers M.A. and Ph.D. degrees in Applied Developmental Psychology.
 The program focuses on development during childhood and provides basic knowledge about typical and atypical development, skills for assessing developmental level and conducting research, and techniques for planning and evaluating programs that foster optimal development.
 Opportunities exist for mentored research, comprehensive training in advanced statistical analysis, practica at local sites, training and experience in teaching, and applied work under faculty supervision at community sites.

-ADP welcomes new faculty member! - Kari Visconti
+ADP welcomes two new faculty members!

 ADP Program Newsletter